Students may choose to complete their MPH with specialisation through:

 - a Capstone Pathway (involving a capstone experience, such as a practice-based project).

 A wide range of career opportunities are available to graduates of Master of Public Health (MPH) programs in Australia.
 According to a recent public health workforce study, these opportunities are typically within the public or not-for-profit sector; however, one-quarter of MPH graduates are employed in the private sector.

 Approximately half of all MPH graduates are employed within the health sector, with others finding opportunities within education, government and services sectors.

 Managerial, analytical and program/project-based roles are common destinations for MPH graduates.
 For many health practitioners, particularly medical practitioners or registered nurses, an MPH degree expands their career opportunities within their existing field (e.g. different roles or modes of practice).

 To be eligible for admission to the course, an applicant must have:

-- A Bachelor degree (or higher) in health or related discipline;
+- A bachelor degree (or higher) in health or related discipline; AND

 - A minimum grade point average of 5.5 (on the ACU seven point scale) in the health degree in point 1, and a letter demonstrating commitment to public health to the satisfaction of the course coordinator; OR